 Scientists say the Bay is a model of water quality improvement.
 While it is certainly not saved, it is making progress, thanks in large part to improving oyster abundance.
 But to fully save the Bay, we need more oysters.

-The goal of the Chesapeake 10 Billion Oysters Partnership is an ambitious one, but we believe achievable, if we work together to get it done.
+The goal of the Chesapeake Oyster Alliance is an ambitious one, but we believe achievable, if we work together to get it done.
 It is a goal that will be realized if we do the following: use science as our guide, embrace innovation, promote aquaculture, and fund restoration.